-In Vojvodina, during the 2010/11 season, similar to the previous season, influenza A (H1N1)pdm09 was predominant (85.6%, 101/118), with peaked transmission during late January and throughout all of February.
-The highest incidence rate of ILI was registered in the 5-14 years age group.
-The epidemic wave (incidence rate of ILI above 246.3/100,000 population) lasted for eight weeks, and as much as 75.4% (89/118) of all confirmed cases of influenza were hospitalized for SARI or ARDS.
+In Vojvodina, during the 2010/11 season, similar to the previous season, the influenza A (H1N1)pdm09 was predominant (85.6%, 101/118), with peaked transmission during late January and throughout all of February.
+The highest incidence rate of ILI was registered in the 5-14 age group.
+The epidemic wave (incidence rate of ILI above 246.3/100,000 population) lasted for 8 weeks, and even 75.4% (89/118) of all confirmed cases of influenza were hospitalized for SARI or ARDS.

-Similar to the results of the WHO review, in Vojvodina, during the 2011/12 season, influenza transmission peaked during late March [23].
-Influenza A (H3N2) was predominant 98.1% (52/53), and the highest incidence rate of ILI was registered among the youngest patients and in the school-age children (0-4 and 5-14 years old).
-The epidemic wave lasted for only three weeks.
+Similar to the results of WHO review [23], in Vojvodina, during the 2011/12 season, influenza transmission peaked during late March.
+The influenza A (H3N2) was predominant 98.1% (52/53), and the highest incidence rate of ILI was registered among the youngest patients and in the schoolage children (0-4 and 5-14 years old).
+The epidemic wave has only lasted for 3 weeks.

-In North America, the 2012/13 influenza season started earlier than in other parts of the Northern Hemisphere.
+In North America, the 2012/13 influenza season started earlier than in the other parts of the northern hemisphere.
 In Europe, the influenza season peaked two weeks later than in North America, and it was also unusually long, associated with a late rise in influenza B cases in many countries.
 Peaking of influenza activity was registered around week 5/2013 and lasted until week 16/2013.
-In North America and Europe, later in the season, influenza B type was more commonly detected than either of the influenza A subtypes [24, 25].
+In North America and Europe, later in the season, the influenza B type was more commonly detected than either of the influenza A subtypes [24, 25].

-In Vojvodina, the highest incidence rate of ILI was registered in the 9/2013 week (712.3/100,000 population), and the epidemic wave lasted for six weeks (weeks 6-11).
+In Vojvodina, the highest incidence rate of ILI was registered in the 9/2013 week (712.3/100,000 population), and the epidemic wave lasted 6 weeks (between weeks 6 and 11).
 Among confirmed cases of influenza, the predominant type was influenza B (50.8%, 101/199).

 In the 2013/14 season in Europe, influenza activity started later than usual, with a very small increase during the final weeks of December, followed by more marked increase throughout January.
 Overall activity continued to increase through February.
 Influenza activity during the 2013/14 season was less intense, with fewer positive samples detected than in the previous post-pandemic seasons.
-Overall, influenza A (H1N1)pdm09 was predominant in most of northern European countries and A (H3N2) was predominant in most of eastern European countries.
-Unlike North America, where influenza B was detected in the late season, the detection of influenza B in Europe remained low during the entire season [26].
+Overall, the influenza A (H1N1)pdm09 was predominant in most of the northern European countries and A (H3N2) was predominant in the most of the eastern European countries.
+Unlike North America, where influenza B was detected in the late season, the detection of the influenza B in Europe remained low during the whole season [26].

-In our territory, during the 2013/14 influenza season, the first influenza case was registered in the 2/2014 week, and the incidence rate of ILI was below the baseline for the entire season.
+In our territory, during the 2013/14 influenza season, the first influenza case was registered in the 2/2014 week, and the incidence rate of ILI was below the baseline for all season.
 Similarly to the 2011/12 influenza season, the highest incidence rate of ILI was registered among the youngest and in the school-age children.
-We think that the reasons for the highest incidence rates of ILI among the mentioned age groups perhaps lie in the fact that young people are tested more often [7].
-Furthermore, as is well known, children may shed viruses more profusely and for longer periods of time than adults [19].
+We think that the reasons for the highest incidence rates of ILI among mentioned age groups, perhaps are in the fact that young people are tested more often [7].
+Further, as is known, children may shed virus more profusely and for longer periods than adults [19].

-Similarly to the results for Eastern Europe, the predominant subtype of influenza in Vojvodina was A (H3N2), with 65.8% (77/117) of all confirmed cases [26].
+Similarly to the results for Eastern Europe [26], the predominant subtype of influenza in Vojvodina was A (H3N2), with 65.8% (77/117) of all confirmed cases.
 Unlike the previous season, when influenza B was the predominant type, it was not detected among the tested samples during the 2013/14 season.